thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 In the previous sections I discussed, but what if you have a synchronous program that you can't migrate to asyncio, but you still need to run asynchronous code inside it?

+.. rubric:: Footnotes

+.. [#signals]
+   :py:mod:`Signals <signal>` can interrupt threads, but in Python only the main thread runs signal handlers, so it won't work here for IPC.